-ISPM 6 (Guidelines for surveillance) recognizes two kinds of surveillance: general surveillance and specific surveys.
+ISPM 6 (Surveillance) recognizes two kinds of surveillance: general surveillance and specific surveillance.

 General surveillance

 General surveillance is defined in ISPM 6 as “a process whereby information on particular pests which are of concern for an area is gathered from many sources, wherever it is available and provided for use by the NPPO”.